 No. Not really.
 But they do happen, and it is important that you recognize the signs of a black widow infestation.

-How can I tell that I have black widows in my home?
+How can I tell if I have black widow spiders in my home?

 - Black widow spiders create tangled webs.
 They don't look like the beautifully crafted webs you see hanging on display during Halloween.

 - The webs of black widows are usually near the floor and in dark or concealed locations.

 - You'll find black widow spider webs in undisturbed locations of your home.
 While the black widow doesn't have the word "recluse" in its name, it is very reclusive.

 - The webs created by black widows are made with strong silk.
 When you pull on a thread, you may hear it snap when you break it.

 - If you see a black widow hanging in the middle of a web upside down, it is safe to conclude that it is a black widow spider web.
 You may also find the spider above or below the web, waiting for a meal to get caught in its trap.

 Will a black widow spider bite kill you?

 This is one of the most common questions we get about black widows.
 We're also asked a variant of this question: "Are black widow spiders dangerous to humans?"
 We're happy to say that deaths from black widow bites are very rare, and it is also rare for these spiders to bite people.
 They prefer to flee rather than bite.
 Bites usually occur when a black widow is brought into contact with the skin, such as when someone picks up a shirt from the floor and puts it on with a black widow hiding inside it or when someone crawls into bed with a black widow hiding in the tousled blanket.